ThinkOut logo

 This February, ThinkOut hopped onto the acceleration program run by MKB Fintechlab.
 We moved to Budapest along with 7 other startups from Romania, Hungary, Poland, Slovenia and Slovakia to go through 12 weeks of mentoring, planning and achieving KPIs, exchanging ideas and experiences.

-How does the startup life look like from this fast moving vehicle that is an acceleration program, hundreds of miles away from home?
+What does the startup life look like from this fast moving vehicle that is an acceleration program, hundreds of miles away from home?
 It looks exhilarating, colorful, filled with open roads pointing to such a vast horizon, that eyes alone cannot measure it.

 Another way some look at an accelerator is as a magic box, where you put a seed so that the minute after, you open the box only to find a nicely grown, blossomed plant.
 In reality, there is no magic in it, but a fertile soil with all the ingredients you need to grow that seed steadily and naturally (I liked this metaphor used by Connor Forrest in his article from the Tech Republic).